 The Prostate Gland

-The prostate is a walnut-sized gland that is part of a man's sex organs.
-The prostate is wrapped around the urethra, the tube that carries urine out of the body when you urinate.
-In men, the urethra also carries semen, the fluid that contains sperm, out of the body during ejaculation.
-The prostate adds special fluids to the semen when a man ejaculates, and muscles in the prostate gland contract to force the semen out of the body.
+In men, the urethra also carries semen (fluid that contains sperm) out of the body during ejaculation (sexual climax for men).
+The prostate adds prostatic fluid to the semen when a man ejaculates.
+The muscles in the prostate gland contract to force the semen out of the body.

 Benign Prostatic Hyperplasia (BPH)